 A college or university's student-to-faculty ratio reflects the average number of students for every instructor.
 This measurement is usually expressed as a numeric ratio, such as 18:1 or 12:1.
 The lower the first number, the fewer the number of students per teacher.
 Although this ratio is important at every level, it becomes a crucial factor at the doctoral level because Ph.D. candidates need a great deal of personalized attention and support from professors and other faculty members.
 A low ratio also indicates better opportunities for doctoral students to get to know their professors well.
 These relationships can prove to be essential to future networking and job placement.

 The Importance of Research Expenditure

 Of the more than 4,000 colleges, universities, and other higher education institutions in the U.S., about 250 are designated as research universities.
-Many of them are familiar names, such as Harvard, Stanford, and Texas A&M, while others are smaller schools specializing in a limited number of subjects.
+Many of them are familiar names, such as Harvard and Stanford, while others are smaller schools specializing in a limited number of subjects.
 What makes these institutions research universities is the funding they receive from the government and private sector in order to conduct research.
 University-led research projects have been the source of many discoveries and innovations in technology, medicine, and beyond.

 Full-Time Faculty Members